Music Degrees & Programs:

 All M.M. students majoring in History/Musicology, Theory or Music Education/Research are required to write a thesis.
 In lieu of the thesis, Accompanying majors must accompany four recitals, Composition and Jazz Composition/Arranging majors must submit an original composition in large form, and Performance and Music Education/Applied Music majors must perform a full recital.

 Vocal Performance and Music History/Musicology majors have a foreign language proficiency requirement.
-Please contact the Graduate Program Director, Dr. Jeff Cox for information.
-(The Graduate Handbook is under revision).
+Please see the Graduate Handbook, pp. 16 & 27 for Vocal Performance majors and p.
+25 for Music History majors.